httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 1. If the first character of input_string is not "@", fail parsing.
 2. Discard the first character of input_string.
-3. Let output_date be the result of running Parsing an Integer or Decimal ({{parse-number}}) with input_string.
+3. Let output_date, type be the result of running Parsing an Integer or Decimal ({{parse-number}}) with input_string.
-4. If output_date is a Decimal, fail parsing.
+4. If type is "decimal", fail parsing.
 5. Return output_date.